Record GPS-based activities with the Strava Android app

-Load a route by tapping on the Record settings icon near the bottom left of the screen.
-Read more here.
+- Load a Route by tapping on the Record settings icon near the bottom left of the screen.
+Learn more

-Live Segments brings the experience of competing on a segment to your mobile phone.
-Read more here.
+- Live Segments brings the experience of competing on a segment to your mobile phone.
+Learn more

-Speed, cadence, heart rate, and power will show real-time values instead of averages.
+- Live stats like speed, cadence, heart rate, and power will show real-time values instead of averages.
 Runs will still use average pace.
+(Premium Only)

-Learn more about pairing compatible heart rate, cadence, and power meters to the Strava app.
+- Connect biometric sensors like compatible heart rate, cadence, and power meters to the Strava app.
+Learn more

-You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
-Read more here.
+- You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
+Learn more

-There are no longer green status bars for GPS signal strength.
-Instead you'll see a halo around your location indicating accuracy.
+- GPS strength indicator is a halo around your location indicating accuracy.
 The smaller the halo the stronger the GPS signal.

 While recording there is no data usage unless you're viewing the maps, or have Live Segments or Share My Activity Status turned ON.
 Otherwise, the app just uses GPS while recording.
 Once you've finished recording the app will need to transfer some data to sync the activity with the Strava servers.
 That's typically about 1MB for two hours of recording, so it's a pretty small amount.
 This can vary a bit based on GPS quality and usage of sensors such as heart rate straps, speed/cadence sensors or power meters.